 Appropriate studies have not been performed on the relationship of age to the effects of nifedipine in children age 16 and below.
 Safety and efficacy regulations have not been established.

 Appropriate studies performed to date have not demonstrated problems that would limit the usefulness of nifedipine in the elderly.
 However, elderly patients are more likely to have age-related kidney, liver, or heart problems which may require caution and an adjustment in the dose for patients receiving nifedipine.

 Depending on the pattern of your symptoms and how well you respond to treatment, you may be asked to take your medication every day.
 Alternatively, you may only need to take it as prevention; for example, during a sudden snap of cold weather.

-Nifedipine comes as 'short acting' (immediate-release) capsules, or as 'long acting' (slow-release) tablets or capsules.
-If you have liquid nifedipine, it works like the short acting capsules.
-Long acting nifedipine capsules or tablets release nifedipine evenly throughout the day.
+Nifedipine comes as 'long acting' (slow-release) tablets or capsules, and can be referred to as Nifedipress MR and Tensipine MR. These release nifedipine evenly throughout the day.
 This means you don't need to take them as often.

 To decide the correct dose for you, your doctor will check your blood pressure.
 Depending on why you're taking nifedipine, the usual starting dose is: